When to Use Schema Stitching vs Apollo Federation

 import { stitchSchemas } from '@graphql-tools/stitch';

-import { delegateToSchema } from '@graphql-tools/delegate';
+import { buildHTTPExecutor } from '@graphql-tools/executor-http';

 const gatewaySchema = stitchSchemas({